flaviocopes/svelte-handbook/content/Conditional Logic in Templates.md

 In a Svelte component, when it comes to rendering HTML you can work with some specific syntax to craft the UI you need at every stage of the application lifecycle.

-In particular we'll now explore conditional structures.
+In particular, we'll now explore conditional structures.

 The problem is this: you want to be able to look at a value/expression, and if that points to a true value do something, if that points to a false value then do something else.